-What Qualities move Employees Up?: These “Common Core” Attributes will Improve your Career Prospects by Charles Waldo
+What Qualities move Employees Up?: These “Common Core” Attributes will Improve your Career Prospects

 What are the qualities exhibited by “employees on the move,” especially managers?
 Those who “make things happen.”
 Those always in the right place at the right time doing the right things.
 Your “when the going gets tough, the tough get going” people.
 Those who get frequent calls from headhunters.
 Are those qualities – if they can be identified – common to all “shakers and movers” or are only some qualities needed for success in some organizations or under certain conditions but not in others?